 Hiking Trail Description

 Looking for a monster trailed loop hike in the Catskills?
 The Burroughs Range Trail is the big one.
 There’s just nothing quite as majestic.

 In terms of stunning trails, rocky ruggedness, scrambles, scenery and primitive camping, this loop includes some of the absolute finest outdoor experiences The Catskills offer.

-Note: I haven’t yet completed the loop as a through-hike but I’ve hiked all the peaks and trails it uses and have written detailed trail guides for each.
-Links below.
+Note: I haven’t yet personally completed the Burroughs Loop as a single through-hike but I’ve section-hiked all the summits and trails it includes and have written detailed trail guides for each.
+Links to all resources are included below.

 Who Was John Burroughs?

 John Burroughs (1837-1921) was a naturalist and writer who dedicated his life to the study and appreciation of nature.
 Born on a farm in the Catskill Mountains of New York, Burroughs developed a deep love for the natural world at an early age.
 He pursued a career in teaching and writing, but his true passion lay in the study of the natural world.
 Over the course of his long career, Burroughs wrote over 30 books and countless essays and articles about his experiences in nature.

 One of Burroughs’ most famous works is “Wake-Robin” a collection of essays published in 1871 that established him as one of the leading nature writers of his time.
 In his writing, Burroughs emphasized the importance of close observation and careful study in understanding the complexities of the natural world.
 He believed that a deep connection with nature was essential for human well-being, and he spent much of his life exploring the Catskills and the northeastern United States.